Human-first CX

 Vendors, boards, and LinkedIn are pushing AI adoption.
 Your customers tell every survey they prefer a human.
 This is a framework for deciding what to ship based on your priorities.

-If you run CX at a premium DTC brand, you’re facing two conflicting pressures right now.
+If you run CX at a premium DTC brand, you are probably being pulled in two directions right now.

 Vendors are in your inbox weekly.
 LinkedIn is full of deflection case studies.
 Investors and operators in your network are asking what your AI roadmap looks like.
 The pressure to ship something is real.